Turkish voters weigh final decision on next president and visions for future - ExBulletin

 He also repeatedly called on the 8 million people who stayed away from the polls in the first round to vote in the deciding second round.

-At 69, Erdogan is already Turkey’s longest-serving leader, having led the country as prime minister since 2003 and as president since 2014.
-He could stay in power until 2028 if re-elected.
+At 69, Mr Erdogan is already Turkey’s longest-serving leader, having led the country as prime minister since 2003 and as president since 2014.
+He could remain in power until 2028 if he is re-elected.

-Under Erdogan, Turkey has proven to be an indispensable and sometimes troublesome NATO ally.
+Under Mr. Erdogan, Turkey has proven to be an indispensable and sometimes troublesome country NATO ally.

 He vetoed Sweden’s offer to join the alliance and bought Russian missile defense systems, prompting the United States to oust Turkey from a fighter jet project led by United States.
 Yet with the UN, Turkey also brokered a vital deal that allowed Ukraine to ship grain across the Black Sea to starving parts of the world.

-This week, Erdogan received the endorsement of the nationalist candidate in third place, Sinan Ogan, who won 5.2% of the vote.
-The move was seen as a boost for Erdogan, even though Ogans supporters do not form a monolithic bloc and not all of his votes are expected to go to Erdogan.
+This week, Erdogan received the endorsement of third-place nationalist candidate Sinan Ogan, who won 5.2% of the vote.
+The move was seen as a boost for Mr. Erdogan, even though Mr. Ogans’ supporters do not form a monolithic bloc and not all of his votes are expected to go to Mr. Erdogan.

+Read also: Weaker year after year: on the elections in Turkey and Recep Tayyip Erdoan

-On Wednesday, the leader of a radical anti-migrant party who had backed Ogan backed Kilicdaroglu after the pair signed a memorandum pledging to return millions of migrants and refugees within a year.
+On Wednesday, the leader of a radical anti-migrant party who had backed Mr Ogan backed Mr Kilicdaroglu after the two men signed a memorandum pledging to return millions of migrants and refugees within a year.

 It is not possible to say that the odds favor him, but nevertheless, technically he has a chance, said Professor Serhat Guvenc of Kadir Has University in Istanbul.

-If the opposition can reach voters who previously stayed home, that may be a different story.
+If the opposition manages to reach voters who had previously stayed at home, “that may be another story.

-In Istanbul, Serra Ural, 45, accused Erdogan of mismanagement of the economy and said she would vote for Kilicdaroglu.
+In Istanbul, Serra Ural, 45, accused Mr Erdogan of mismanagement of the economy and said she would vote for Mr Kilicdaroglu.

-She also voiced concerns about women’s rights after Erdogan expanded his alliance to include Huda-Par, a hardline Kurdish Islamist political party with alleged links to a group responsible for a series of horrific killings in the 1990s.
-The party wants to abolish coeducation, advocates the criminalization of adultery and asserts that women should prioritize their homes over their work.
+She also raised concerns about women’s rights after Mr Erdogan expanded his alliance to include Huda-Par, a hardline Kurdish Islamist political party with alleged links to a group responsible for a series of gruesome killings in the 1990s.
+The party wants to abolish coeducation, advocates for the criminalization of adultery and asserts that women should prioritize their homes over their work.

 We don’t know what will happen to the women tomorrow or the day after, what condition they will be in, she said.
 To be honest, Huda-Par scares us, especially women.

-Erdogan is the guarantee of a more stable future, Nergis said.
+Mr. Erdogan “is the guarantee of a more stable future,” said Mr. Nergis.
 Everyone in the world has already seen how far he has taken Turkey.

-He dismissed the country’s economic difficulties and said he believed Erdogan would make improvements.
+He dismissed the country’s economic woes and said he believed Mr Erdogan would make improvements.

-Erdogan’s campaign has focused on rebuilding areas devastated by the earthquake, which leveled cities and killed more than 50,000 people in Turkey.
+Mr Erdogans’ campaign has focused on rebuilding areas that were devastated by the earthquake, which leveled cities and killed more than 50,000 people in Turkey.
 He promised to build 319,000 houses in the year.

-In parliamentary elections, the Erdogan alliance won 10 of 11 provinces in the quake-hit region despite criticism that his government’s initial response to the disaster was slow.
+In parliamentary elections, Mr Erdogans’ alliance won 10 of 11 provinces in the quake-hit region despite criticism that his government’s initial response to the disaster was slow.

 He and his family members are living in a tent after their home was destroyed.

-Erdogan did everything I couldn’t, she said.
-He dressed my children where I could not dress them.
-He fed them where I couldn’t… Not a penny came out of my pocket.
+Mr. Erdogan “did everything I couldn’t, she said.
+He dressed my children where I couldn’t.
+He fed them where I couldn’t.
+Not a penny came out out of my pocket.

-Erdogan has repeatedly described Kilicdaroglu as colluding with the Kurdistan Workers’ Party, or PKK, after the opposition party leader received support from the country’s pro-Kurdish party.
+Mr Erdogan has repeatedly described Mr Kilicdaroglu as colluding with the Kurdistan Workers’ Party, or PKK, after the opposition party leader received support from the country’s pro-Kurdish party.

-At a rally in Istanbul, Erdogan released a fake video claiming to show a PKK commander singing the opposition campaign song to hundreds of thousands of his supporters.
-On Monday, Erdogan doubled down on the narrative, insisting that the PKK backed Kilicdaroglu whether the video was faked or not.
+At a rally in Istanbul, Mr Erdogan released a fake video claiming to show a PKK commander singing the opposition campaign song to hundreds of thousands of his supporters.
+On Monday, Mr. Erdogan doubled down on the account, insisting that the PKK backed Mr. Kilicdaroglu whether the video was faked or not.

-Most analysts failed to gauge the impact of Erdogans’ campaign against Kilicdaroglu, Guvenc said.
+Most analysts have failed to assess the impact of Mr. Erdogans’ campaign against Mr. Kilicdaroglu, Guvenc said.
 This obviously struck a chord with the average nationalist-religious electorate in Turkey.

 |